 Deliberate fraud is not the only source of erroneous DNA test results.
 In some instances, errors made by the lab can also lead to results that are inaccurate.
-Estimates for how common this is vary, but it does happen and may cause either false positive or false negative results.
+Estimates for how common this varies, but it does happen and may cause either false-positive or false-negative results.
 If you suspect that your tests are incorrect, this may be the reason why.

 Another potential culprit for an erroneous test result is the possibility that the father and the test subject are related.
 If, for example, a child is fathered by Tom and the mother claims Tom's brother Jim to be the father, Jim may test positive for paternity even if he never had any relationship with the child's mother.
 Situations like these are rare, but they are possible nonetheless and should be carefully considered.

 Perhaps the rarest of all possibilities, a DNA mutation is another potential way in which a paternity test may be incorrect.
 Mutations occur constantly and usually cause no issue, but if sperm contains a mutated strand of DNA, it may cause the child's DNA to test differently than the father's.
 It is worth noting that the older a man gets, the more mutations his sperm will contain.

 If you suspect that the results of a paternity test are incorrect for some reason, you should be aware of your legal rights.
 Contact a paternity attorney to explore potential recourse.